kolbusa/stalonetray/README.md

 Stalonetray is a STAnd-aLONE system TRAY (notification area).x  It has minimal build and run-time dependencies: the Xlib only.
 Stalonetray runs under virtually any window manager.

-To start using stalonetray, just copy stalonetrayrc.sample to ~/.stalonetrayrc.
+To start using stalonetray, just copy `stalonetrayrc.sample` to `~/.stalonetrayrc` or to `$XDG_CONFIG_HOME/stalonetrayrc`.
 It is well-commented and should suffice for a quick start.

 ## Installation